syncfusion-content/wpf-docs/wpf/TimePicker/Setting-Value.md

 ## Setting the time using editing

-If we want to perform the validation after the user completly entering their time inputs, use the [AllowInlineEditing](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTimePicker~AllowInlineEditing.html) property value as `true`.
+If we want to perform the validation after the user completely entering their time inputs, use the [AllowInlineEditing](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTimePicker~AllowInlineEditing.html) property value as `true`.
 Then the entered time value is validated with the [FormatString](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTimePicker~FormatString.html) property value by pressing the `Enter` key or lost focus.
-If entered value is not suit with `FormatString` property, the selected time will be set as defalut format value.
+If entered value is not suit with `FormatString` property, the selected time will be set as default format value.

-By Default, the user entering each input numbers are automatically validated with the `FormatString` formats and assigned the proper value for it, then it will move to next input part of the time format.
+By default, the user entering each input numbers are automatically validated with the `FormatString` formats and assigned the proper value for it, then it will move to next input part of the time format.

 {% tabs %}
 {% highlight xaml %}